pampa-labs/pampa-labs.github.io/docs/technical-writings/posts/ecosystem.md

 ## Conclusion: Toward modularity

-If successful, modular AI ecosystems fundamentally transform the way we build intelligent systems.
-Teams would select and combine specialized components based on their unique strengths - whether that's reasoning, creativity, speed, or domain expertise.
+Modular AI ecosystems are transforming the way we build intelligent systems.
+Teams can select and combine specialized components based on their unique strengths - whether that's reasoning, creativity, speed, or domain expertise.
 This shift from monolithic solutions to interchangeable components marks the beginning of truly customizable AI systems.

 The path forward isn't without its obstacles.
 Each additional component introduces latency.
 Models interpret instructions differently.
 Systems become harder to test.
 Yet these challenges pale in comparison to the increased flexibility and iteration speed.
-As AI systems grow more complex, the ability to mix and match specialized components will likely become less of a luxury and more of a necessity.
+As AI systems grow more complex, the ability to mix and match specialized components will become less of a luxury and more of a necessity.